psi4/psi4/doc/sphinxman/source/prog_ways_to_add.rst

 required, *e.g.*, for cluster.
-In this case, a good design would be to write a simple piece of code in the C++ layer that performs the matrix operation on a given input, using the I/O routines available in |PSIfour| and the parallelism afforded by OpenMP, and to make that code available to the front end **TODO link to details of this**.
+In this case, a good design would be to write a simple piece of code in the C++ layer that performs the matrix operation on a given input, using the I/O routines available in |PSIfour| and the parallelism afforded by OpenMP, and to make that code available to the front end as described in :ref:`sec:prog_tour-exposing`.
 The Python layer could then be responsible for obtaining the input data and calling this C++ code to do the manipulations, allowing each language layer to handle the subset of the work that caters to their individual strengths.

 A number of concrete examples of this workflow exist in the code already.
 For finite difference computations of energy derivatives, the logic to determine